 Judaic Civilization.
 The concentration requires three courses in the Judaic Civilization sequence.
 This program includes ancient, medieval, and modern components.
 The temporal limits of these "periods" are determined by the faculty members assuming responsibility for the sequence.
 The first step of the sequence, covering the history of ancient Israel to the destruction of the Second Jewish Commonwealth, could be replaced by a one-quarter introduction to the Hebrew Bible.
-Students who meet the civilization studies requirement in general education with another civilization sequence must also complete the Judaic Civilization sequence as part of their concentration requirements.
-Students who meet the civilization requirement in general education with Judaic Civilization are required to take one quarter of another civilization sequence pertinent to the area and period of their major interest in Jewish Studies.
+Students who meet the general education requirement in civilization studies with another civilization sequence must also complete the Judaic Civilization sequence as part of their concentration requirements.
+Students who meet the general education requirement in civilization sequence pertinent to the area and period of their major interest in Jewish Studies.
 This choice is made in consultation with the committee chair.